Dairy farming in Israel: 100 Years of Innovation

 In the 1940s, the growth of the Israeli dairy industry was still going strong.
 More milk and other dairy products were being produced.
 In 1946, 13 heads of cattle were imported from Canada, marking an important transition from Dutch breeds to a Holstein-Friesian strain.
-At the same time, the ICBA began instructing dairy farmers in how to use milking machines.
+At the same time, the ICBA began instructing dairy farmers on how to use milking machines.
 All of these factors contributed to increased production.
 By the end of the decade, Israel had over 33,000 cows, and annual milk production surpassed 75 million liters.

 1950s: Increased demand leads to regulation and organization

-In the 1950s, a large wave in immigration led to massive growth in dairy farming.
+In the 1950s, a large wave of immigration led to massive growth in dairy farming.
 The new immigrants created an increase in demand for milk, and many of them began their own small-scale dairy farms.
-Throughout the 1950s, approximately 18,600 cattle were imported into Israel.
+Throughout the 1950s, approximately 18,600 cattle imported into Israel.
 Most of these were American Holstein-Freisian cattle, which significantly changed the makeup of the Israeli dairy herd.
-During this same period, there was an increase in dairy farming organizations and regulators, such as the Israel Dairy Board, which was founded in 1956.
+During this same period, there was an increase in dairy farming organizations and regulators, such as the Israel Dairy Board, which founded in 1956.

 1960s: The growth of exports